scjx123/nus-arc-gazebo-env/Readme.md

 ## 3. Gazebo Robot
 Upon launching the environment, the following section will cover spawning husky into the gazebo, launching it in Rviz and controlling it with Teleop commands.

-Spawn Husky into Gazebo
+**Spawn Husky into Gazebo**
 To spawn husky, ensure that you have sourced the src file to devel/setup.
 Then, simply use the following command:

     roslaunch robot_gazebo spawn_husky.launch

+**Launching in Rviz**
 Once husky is launched inside Gazebo, you can launch another terminal and proceed to visualize it in Rviz using this command:

     roslaunch robot_rviz view_robot.launch